 Travel kits can be purchased but you would need to check the contents carefully.
 For example, most kits only contain 1 reflective jacket.
 This would be fine if you are traveling alone but you are required to have one for each passenger.
 Travel kits may also contain items that you do not require, or already have.
 Our recommendation would be to purchase items individually to suit your individual needs.

-France – one for each traveler, to be kept inside the vehicle and easily accessible
+France - one for each traveller, to be kept inside the vehicle and easily accessible

 Spain - although not compulsory to carry, heavy fines are given out for walking on the road or hard shoulder if not wearing one